SamNiechcial/MySQL-With-Vault/README.md

 7. Use EnvConsul to inject secrets into the script and read from getFromEnv()

-The current aim is to configure and run all services locally as a learning exercise.
+To meet this aim in a reasonable timeframe, I configured and ran all services locally, as a learning exercise.
 ## Progress: MVP Demonstrated
-In the 16 hours I have devoted to the project so far, I have configured and run a Minimum Viable Product service:
+In the 16 hours I have devoted to the project so far, I have configured, run and demonstrated a Minimum Viable Product service:

 * [MySQL 5.7](https://formulae.brew.sh/formula/mysql@5.7) server, locally, with HomeBrew - Providing the database to use with the Dynamic Secrets.